neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.client.renderer.item.properties.select`
     - `ComponentContents` - A switch case property that operates on the contents within a data component.
     - `SelectItemModelProperty#valueCodec` - Returns the `Codec` for the property type.
+- `net.minecraft.client.resources.DryFoliageColorReloadListener` - A reload listener that loads the colormap for dry foliage.
 - `net.minecraft.commands.arguments.ComponentArgument#getResolvedComponent` - Constructs a component with the resolved information of its contents.
 - `net.minecraft.core`
     - `Direction#getUnitVec3f` - Returns the float unit vector of the direction.